-Do not bleach, dye, or clean the seat belts with chemical solvents or abrasive cleaners.
+Do not bleach, dye or clean the seat belts with chemical solvents or abrasive cleaners.
 This will weaken the fabric.
-Sun damage can also weaken the fabric.

-If the seat belts need cleaning, use a mild soap solution or lukewarm water.
-Dry with a soft cloth.
-Do not remove the seat belts from the car to wash them.
+Sun damage will also weaken the fabric.
+If the seat belts need cleaning, use MOPAR® Total Clean or equivalent, a mild soap solution, or lukewarm water.
+Do not remove the seat belts from the vehicle to wash them.